-S32AA ANALYSIS FOR OHINEWAI LAND LTD SUBMISSION (HEARING 19 - OHINEWAI REZONING AND DEVELOPMENT) Provisions Evaluation OLL supports Ambury's request for a new policy for Ohinewai with some changes.
-The following wording is based on Ambury's proposal set out in their further submission addendum dated 7 November 2019.
-OLL's proposed changes are shown in underlined and strikethrough text below 4.1.19 Policy - Ohinewai A. Ohinewai is developed to ensure: (vii) It is in general accordance with the Ohinewai Structure Plan. (viii)The Rural Residential Character of Ohinewai West is maintained. (ix) Large scale industrial and commercial development is located to the east of State Highway 1 / Ohinewai East. (x) Commercial development in Ohinewai East provides for factory outlet retail and small scale convenience retail and community activities. (xi) Residential development provides for growth, achieves a compact urban form and creates a high-quality urban environment by: A. Providing a range of housing typologies, including low, medium an higher density residential development.
-B. Implementing a high standard of urban design through lot orientation, high quality streetscapes, a high level of connectivity, an attractive interface to Tahuna Road with properties fronting the road and a well-connected green network. (xii) Flood hazards and stormwater are managed to ensure that effects on sensitive land uses are mitigated.
+32AA ANALYSIS FOR OHINEWAI LAND LTD SUBMISSION (HEARING 19 - OHINEWAI REZONING AND DEVELOPMENT) Provisions Evaluation OLL supports Ambury's request for a new policy for Ohinewai with so changes.
+The following wording is based on Ambury's proposal set of their further submission addendum dated 7 November 2019.
+OLL's proposed changes are shown in underlined and strikethrough text be 4.1.19 Policy - Ohinewai A. Ohinewai is developed to ensure: (vii) It is in general accordance with the Ohinewai Structure Plan. (viii)The Rural Residential Character of Ohinewai West is maintained. (ix) Large scale industrial and commercial development is located to the of State Highway 1 / Ohinewai East. (x) Commercial development in Ohinewai East provides for factory outle retail and small scale convenience retail and community activities. (xi) Residential development provides for growth, achieves a compact ur form and creates a high-quality urban environment by: A. Providing a range of housing typologies, including low. medium higher density residential development.
+B. Implementing a high standard of urban design through lot orientation, high quality streetscapes, a high level of connectivity an attractive interface to Tahuna Road with properties fronting road and a well-connected green network. (xii) Flood hazards and stormwater are managed to ensure that effects of sensitive land uses are mitigated.
 Do not include a policy for Ohinewai and do not rezone any land.
 Rezone land at Ohinewai but do not include a policy for Ohinewai in the PWDP.
 Amend Policy 4.1.13 - Huntly so that it also addresses Ohinewai.
 Retain the policy requested by Ambury without the changes requested by OLL.
 Benefits: If rezoning proceeds at Ohinewai and a structure plan is inserted into Appendix 13 then the benefits of having a policy for Ohinewai are to make the specific environmental, economic, social and cultural outcomes clear to guide plan users and resource consent applications.
 Consistency with the plan framework in the notified version of the PWDP which has policies for other settlements which set out the intended development outcomes.
-It is preferable to have a specific policy for Ohinewai rather than a problem of the plan framework in the notified version of the properties of the policy for Ohinewai rather than a problem of the plan framework in the notified version of the plan framework in the notified vers
+It is preferable to have a specific policy for Ohinewai rather than a combined policy for Huntly and Ohinewai because the development outcomes are different.
+Other policies are specific